sara-nl/griddocs/source/Pages/Advanced/grid_software.rst

 Quickstart
 ==========

-In this example, we will distribute a few small files to all nodes in the Life Sciences Grid.
+In this example, we will distribute a few small files to all nodes in the Dutch Grid.
 This should give you an idea of what is possible with *Softdrive*.

 Softdrive works by logging in the software distribution node, and putting your files there.
 Next, you tell the software distribution system that you are ready installing files.
 These files will be made available on all nodes in the :ref:`lsg` and on all other nodes on the :ref:`dutch-grid`.